jogeshsingh/MICROBLAZE_UART_DEMO_ON_CMOD_ARTIX-A7/README.md

     Tera-Term---- and had used --9600 bps while in creating block design) ..

 15. By now , your device is programmed ....
-    now , right-click on your application project (on left section --including written as standalone-microblaze)
+    now , right-click on your application project (on left section --including written as standalone-microblaze in my case Just down to
+    Cmod_A7_hello_system)

  15.  run as --> 1 Launch Hardware .